cmhill-zz/assembly-testing/README.md

 It takes a couple of seconds for the gaussian constraint to run for a genome sequence of size 100000 on a 1.3Ghz processor

+The results of alignment are stored in match.txt and the score computed between the output of our tool with the oracle is written in result.txt

 ## Good-Minus-Bad Analysis ##
 ### Algorithm ###
 The generic algorithm is as follows: